 The Nigerian government closed its border with Benin Republic on August 20, 2019, in order to curb rice and petrol smuggling.
 It was then a temporary measure codenamed ‘Ex-Swift Response’.
 But on October 14, the government extended this exercise to January 31, 2020.

 The following day, Sabo Nanono, the newly appointed Minister of Agriculture in Nigeria, when reminded by journalists that the exercise could worsen hunger and create food scarcity in the country, responded that Nigeria was producing enough food to feed itself and send to neighbouring countries.
-He also said there was no hunger in the country.
+He also claimed that there was no hunger in the country.

 “We are producing enough to feed ourselves.
 I think there is no hunger in Nigeria; there could be inconveniences.
 When people talk about hunger in this government, I just laugh,” Nanono said.

 The Ministry of Agriculture, under Nanono’s predecessor Audu Ogbeh, recently released Nigeria’s food production capacity to BusinessDay in 2018/2019.